proof88/PRooFPS-dd/doc/menu-06-Crypto.md

  - [Raydium](https://raydium.io/swap/) (Solana chain; Phantom and MetaMask are supported, may lag with Phantom wallet so I use Jupiter instead)
  - [Osmosis](https://app.osmosis.zone/) (works across multiple chains; neither Phantom nor MetaMask is supported yet)

-\section whenbuy When Buy?
+\section crypto_whenbuy When Buy?

 They always say to buy low and sell high.
 But what is low and what is high?
 It is difficult to tell if the current price is low or high because we don't know what is the reference price.
 The following rules might help.

-\subsection whenbuy_01 When: Rule 1: Mind the Global Sentiment
+\subsection crypto_whenbuy_01 When: Rule 1: Mind the Global Sentiment

 Always check the all-time price chart of the selected coin and find reference points matching with global events, such as:
  - beginning of a pandemic;